|

 next week the university suspended Bill Grimm, left tackle, because of

-"irregularities in (taking) an examination," allegedly copying someone
+"irregularities in (taking) an examination."
+He evidently

 else's paper during the test.
 Because of his suspension, which some players, including Seagrave,